-PRINCIPAL, AVON VALLEY COLLEGE
+PRINCIPAL, AVON VALLEY

-PREVIOUS JOB: Vice-principal (behaviour & inclusion) at Sandown Bay Academy empra exclusively education empra.co.uk
+PREVIOUS JOB: Vice-principal (behaviour & inclusion) at Sandown Bay Academy

 INTERESTING FACT: Johnston lived in the US for five years, working in Washington DC and Texas in public, independent and charter schools.
 This will be his first principalship.